Georgia Auto Accident Lawyer

 EXPERIENCED LEGAL REPRESENTATION FOR THE MOST SERIOUS ACCIDENTS IN GEORGIA

-Here at Howe Law Firm, PC., we have built a reputation for fighting for car accident victims’ rights.
+Here at Howe & Associates Law Firm., we have built a reputation for fighting for car accident victims’ rights.
 Whether you were injured by a Distracted Driver, injured by a drunk driver, or you were simply just in a car accident, we can help.

 Automobile accidents happen every day in Georgia and usually involve a collision between a motor vehicle and another motor vehicle but may also involve a pedestrian, road debris, stationary item such a sign, tree or pole, animal or any other item.
 With the amount of traffic on the roads auto accidents are inevitable.
 While most people think of a car accident when they think of an auto accident, the definition covers any motor vehicle accident, including motorcycles.